88-degrees/Book-of-Changes/appendix02s1.md

 for the sky forms Hsü.
 The superior man, in accordance with this, eats and drinks, feasts and enjoys himself (as if there were nothing else to employ him).

-1. 'He is waiting in the (distant) border:'--he makes no movement to encounter rashly the difficulties (of the situation).
-'It will be advantageous for him constantly to maintain (the purpose thus shown), in which case there will be no error:'--he will not fail to pursue that regular course.
+1. 'He is waiting in the (distant) border:' -- he makes no movement to encounter rashly the difficulties (of the situation).
+'It will be advantageous for him constantly to maintain (the purpose thus shown), in which case there will be no error:' -- he will not fail to pursue that regular course.

-2. 'He is waiting on the sand:'--he occupies his position in the centre with a generous forbearance.
+2. 'He is waiting on the sand:' -- he occupies his position in the centre with a generous forbearance.
 Though 'he suffer the small injury of being spoken (against),' he will bring things to a good issue.

-3. 'He is waiting in the mud:'--calamity is (close at hand, and as it were) in the outer (trigram).
-'He himself invites the approach of injury:'--if he be reverent and careful, he will not be worsted.
+3. 'He is waiting in the mud:' -- calamity is (close at hand, and as it were) in the outer (trigram).
+'He himself invites the approach of injury:' -- if he be reverent and careful, he will not be worsted.

-4. 'He is waiting in (the place of) blood:'--he accommodates himself (to the circumstances of the time), and hearkens to (its requirements).
+4. 'He is waiting in (the place of) blood:' -- he accommodates himself (to the circumstances of the time), and hearkens to (its requirements).

 5. 'The appliances of a feast, and the good fortune through being firm and correct,' are indicated by (the position in) the central and correct place.

-6. 'Guests come unurged (to give their help), and if (the subject of the line) receive them respectfully, there will be good fortune in the end:'--though the occupant and the place are not suited to each other, there has been no great failure (in what has been done).
+6. 'Guests come unurged (to give their help), and if (the subject of the line) receive them respectfully, there will be good fortune in the end:' -- though the occupant and the place are not suited to each other, there has been no great failure (in what has been done).

 ###### p.
 274

 <a name="fr_195"></a>[VI](#fn_195).
 (The trigram representing) heaven and (that representing) water, moving away from each other, form Sung.
 The superior man, in accordance with this, in the transaction of affairs takes good counsel about his first steps.

-1. 'He does not perpetuate the matter about which (the contention is):'--contention should not be prolonged.
+1. 'He does not perpetuate the matter about which (the contention is):' -- contention should not be prolonged.
 Although 'he may suffer the small (injury) of being spoken against,' his argument is clear.

-2. 'He is unequal to the contention; he retires and keeps concealed, stealthily withdrawing from it:'--for him from his lower place to contend with (the stronger one) above, would be to (invite) calamity, as if he brought it with his hand to himself.
+2. 'He is unequal to the contention; he retires and keeps concealed, stealthily withdrawing from it:' -- for him from his lower place to contend with (the stronger one) above, would be to (invite) calamity, as if he brought it with his hand to himself.

 3. 'He confines himself to the support assigned

 ###### p.
 275

-to him of old:'--(thus) following those above him, he will have good fortune.
+to him of old:' -- (thus) following those above him, he will have good fortune.

-4. 'He returns to (the study of Heaven's) ordinances, changes (his wish to contend), and rests in being firm and correct:'--he does not fail (in doing what is right).
+4. 'He returns to (the study of Heaven's) ordinances, changes (his wish to contend), and rests in being firm and correct:' -- he does not fail (in doing what is right).

-5. 'He contends;--and 'with great fortune:--this is shown by his holding the due mean and being in the correct place.
+5. 'He contends; -- and 'with great fortune:--this is shown by his holding the due mean and being in the correct place.

-6. 'He receives the robe through his contention:'--but still be is not deserving of respect.
+6. 'He receives the robe through his contention:' -- but still be is not deserving of respect.

 <a name="fr_196"></a>[VII](#fn_196).
 (The trigram representing) the earth and in the midst of it that representing water, form Sze.
 The superior man, in accordance with this, nourishes and educates the people, and collects (from among them) the multitudes (of the hosts).

-1. 'The host goes forth according to the rules (for) such a movement:'--if those rules be not observed, there will be evil.
+1. 'The host goes forth according to the rules (for) such a movement:' -- if those rules be not observed, there will be evil.

 ###### p.
 276

-2. 'He is in the midst of the host, and there will be good fortune:'--he has received the favour of Heaven.
-'The king has thrice conveyed to him the orders (of) his favour:'--(the king) cherishes the myriad regions in his heart.
+2. 'He is in the midst of the host, and there will be good fortune:' -- he has received the favour of Heaven.
+'The king has thrice conveyed to him the orders (of) his favour:' -- (the king) cherishes the myriad regions in his heart.

-3. 'The host with the possibility of its having many idle leaders:'--great will be its want of success.
+3. 'The host with the possibility of its having many idle leaders:' -- great will be its want of success.

-4. 'The host is in retreat; but there is no error:'--there has been no failure in the regular course.
+4. 'The host is in retreat; but there is no error:' -- there has been no failure in the regular course.

-5. 'The oldest son leads the host:'--its movements are directed by him in accordance with his position in the centre.
-'Younger men idly occupy their positions:'--the employment of such men is improper.
+5. 'The oldest son leads the host:' -- its movements are directed by him in accordance with his position in the centre.
+'Younger men idly occupy their positions:' -- the employment of such men is improper.

-6. 'The great ruler delivers his charges:'--thereby he rightly apportions merit.
-'Small men should not be employed:'--they are sure to throw the states into confusion.
+6. 'The great ruler delivers his charges:' -- thereby he rightly apportions merit.
+'Small men should not be employed:' -- they are sure to throw the states into confusion.

 ###### p.
 277